Runnymede, Saskatchewan

-Runnymede is a hamlet in the Canadian province of Saskatchewan.
+Runnymede is a hamlet in Saskatchewan, Canada.
+Located within the Rural Municipality of Cote No. 271 near the border with Manitoba, it lies along both Highway 5 and Canadian National Railway's Togo subdivision, lying roughly halfway between the town of Kamsack and the village of Togo.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Runnymede had a population of 20 living in 9 of its 9 total private dwellings, a change of from its 2016 population of 30.
 With a land area of 0.24 km2, it had a population density of in 2021.